Some parts of this page may be machine-translated.

 4. Disadvantages of Static Site Generators

-There are certainly disadvantages to implementing a static site generator.
-For example, it can take time to generate pages.
-This may not be an issue for a few pages, but if you were to regenerate all property information on a real estate site every time there is a change, it could take hours to complete.
+There are naturally also disadvantages to introducing a static site generator.
+For example, generating pages can take time.
+This is not a problem for a few pages, but if you regenerate all property information on a real estate site every time there is a change, it could take several hours to complete.

-Another point is that there are almost no existing templates, so developers need to create their own templates.
-When using a CMS like WordPress, many existing themes can often be used for free.
-However, for static site generators, such options are not readily available.
-While this can be an advantage in terms of customization, it may feel cumbersome if there is not a strong preference for it.
+Another point is that there are hardly any pre-made templates available, so developers need to create their own templates.
+When using a CMS like WordPress, you can often use existing themes for free.
+In the case of static site generators, such resources are not easily accessible.
+While this can be an advantage in terms of high customizability, it may feel troublesome if you do not have strong preferences.

-A similar point is the lack of a user-friendly interface.
-Without a management screen like a CMS, it is difficult for users without development experience to publish content using static site generators.
-This issue can be somewhat resolved by connecting to a headless CMS.
-Additionally, updates outside of the website's content often require support from developers.
+A similar point is the lack of an easy-to-use interface.
+Since there is no management screen like a CMS, it is difficult for users without development experience to publish content using a static site generator.
+This issue can be somewhat resolved by connecting it with a headless CMS.
+Additionally, updates to parts of the website other than the content often require developer support.

 5. Use Cases of Static Site Generators

-Static site generators are particularly suitable for specific use cases such as small websites, blogs, portfolios, and documentation sites.
-They are not suitable for sites that require high update frequency and real-time capabilities.
+Static site generators are particularly well-suited for specific use cases such as small-scale websites, blogs, portfolios, and documentation sites.
+They are not suitable for sites that require frequent updates and real-time content.
 Examples of such use cases include the following.

 5.1 Blog Site

 Static site generators are ideal for building blog sites.
-Blog posts are typically created in simple file formats such as text and images.
+Blog posts are usually created in simple file formats such as text and images.
 These files are converted into HTML pages using a static site generator.
-When you edit the title or content of a blog post, the HTML page is automatically updated as well.
+When you edit the blog post titles or content, the HTML pages are automatically updated as well.
 This eliminates the need to manually copy and paste blog posts into HTML pages, saving time.

 5.2 Event Site